Statutory Holidays: Two ways to pay in New Brunswick | CFIB

 You pay the employee a regular day’s wage for the statutory holiday when the holiday rolls around—even if they are not scheduled to work on the day the holiday falls.

-- For example; If in the 30 days before a holiday an employee worked 60 hours over 12 shifts (60 ÷ 12 = 5) the a regular working day would be 5 hours.
+Example: If in the 30 days before a holiday an employee worked 60 hours over 12 shifts (60 ÷ 12 = 5) then a regular working day would be 5 hours.

-You have the option of paying 4% of an employee’s total gross wages on each pay check.
+You have the option of paying 4% of an employee’s total gross wages on each pay cheque.

 Over the course of the year, the 4% is equivalent as to what a full-time employee would earn for a holiday using method one.
 This method may be easier to track for employers that have shift work and casual workers.